 Tie Up Loose Ends On Your Roof

-Even though having a professional contractor inspect your roof is the gold standard, there are things that you can do to be better prepared for severe wind.
+Even though having a professional contractor inspect your roof is the gold standard, there are things that you can do to be better prepared for roof wind damage.
 One of the most dangerous risks on your roof, outside of structural issues, is inefficiently secured machinery or debris that has not been removed from your roof.
 Severe winds can cause these items to become projectiles during wind storms, which can cause serious damage to property and any people who are in their path.
 It’s a good idea to examine your roof periodically and clean up debris to ensure the safety of your building and those around it.

 Make sure your deck substrate materials are appropriate for your property